stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 > Only use the required variables in locals, then use those locals to define resource names.
 This ensures that your deployed resources are not tied to the details of the tooling.

 This tooling creates new units as a copy of files in `tf/units/template/`.
 If the provided code is not appropriate, you can customise the contents of a module in any way that you need.
 The tooling automatically finds all of the modules in the directory `tf/units/`.
 It only requires that a module is a valid TF root module and accepts the four defined input variables.
-The `handle` and other locals in `meta_locals.tf` give you a set of conventions to help you manage resource names, but the tooling does not rely on them.
+The `edition_id` and other locals in `meta_locals.tf` give you a set of conventions to help you manage resource names, but the tooling does not rely on them.

-> If you do not use the `handle` or an equivalent hash in the name of a resource, you must decide how to ensure that each copy of the resource will have a unique name.
+> If you do not use the `edition_id` or an equivalent hash in the name of a resource, you must decide how to ensure that each copy of the resource will have a unique name.

 ### Contexts - Configuration Profiles